-Having reviewed the Company's current performance, and the financial strength of the Group, the Directors are satisfied that the Group, and the Company, will remain funded for the foreseeable future.
-The Directors have therefore concluded it is appropriate for the Financial Statements to be prepared on a going concern basis.
+Having reviewed the financial strength of the Group, the directors are satisfied that the Group, and the Company itself, will remain funded for foreseeable future.
+The Directors have therefore concluded it is appropriate for the financial statements to be prepared on a going concern basis.